 Create a cluster

-Login to your Azure subscription.
-If you plan to use Azure Cloud Shell then simply select Try it in the upper-right corner of the code block.
+Log in to your Azure subscription.
+If you plan to use Azure Cloud Shell, then select Try it in the upper-right corner of the code block.
 Else, enter the command below:

 az login # If you have multiple subscriptions, set the one to use # az account set --subscription "SUBSCRIPTIONID"

 Set environment variables.
 The use of variables in this article is based on Bash.
 Slight variations will be needed for other environments.
 See az-hdinsight-create for a complete list of possible parameters for cluster creation.